 Airline COVID-19 Policies – list of airlines with link to policies on their website

-Here is a list of hotel chains with a link to policies on their website.
+Here is a list of COVID-19 policies for hotel chains, car rental agencies, cruise lines, rail, and tour companies, with a link to their website.

 Adventure People has also chosen to implement these guidelines across all of our travel club trips.